steverosky/CarHub/README.md

    npm install
    ```

-3. Create a Firebase project and update the environment variables
+3. Set up environment variables
-   - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)
+   - Create a `.env` file in the root directory
-   - Enable Authentication, Firestore, and Storage
-   - Update the `.env` file with your Firebase credentials
+   - Copy content from `.env.example` and update with your Firebase credentials

 4. Start the development server
    ```